 severity: info

-FIXME issues will be reported to Code Climate and shown on the pull request page, as well as the issue list, but won't cause your PRs to turn red.
+FIXME issues will be reported to Quality and shown on the pull request page, (as well as the Issues list), but won't cause your PRs to fail (i.e. "turn red").